School of Sport

 What's unique about this course?

-Develop advanced skills in performance optimisation and coaching, with a focus on real-world applications in sports, health, and professional development.
+Applied Performance Expertise: Develop advanced skills in performance optimisation with a focus on real-world applications in dance, sports, health, and professional development.

-The program fosters leadership abilities and encourages innovative thinking, equipping students to drive change and improvement in their field.
+Leadership & Innovation: The programme fosters leadership abilities and encourages innovative thinking, equipping students to drive change and improvement in their field.

-Opportunities to work in collaborative, multidisciplinary teams, promoting the exchange of ideas and expertise across areas such as health, performance, and education.
+Collaboration Across Disciplines: Opportunities to work in collaborative, multidisciplinary teams, promoting the exchange of ideas and expertise across areas such as dance, health, performance, and education.

-Students learn to apply theoretical knowledge to practical scenarios, with a focus on performance improvement, coaching strategies, and evidence-based practice.
+Practical Application of Knowledge: Students learn to apply theoretical knowledge to practical scenarios, with a focus on performance and health improvement, risk management strategies, and evidence-based practice.

-The interdisciplinary nature of the course opens doors to a wide range of careers in coaching, education, leadership, sports science, health, and research.
+Flexibility Across Career Paths: The interdisciplinary nature of the course opens doors to a wide range of careers in coaching, dance science, education, leadership, sports science, health, and research.

 What happens on the course?